jasnochmarcin/Space_adventure_game/README.md

 - Added max bullets allowed
 - Added first row of enemies
 - Added more enemies
-- Enemies now move one way
+- Enemies now move one way (23.05)
+24.05
+- Enemies move from side to side and down
+- Added collisions - with bullets, edges of screen and players ship
+- Player can now shot and kill an enemie
+- Added game stats

 ## Controls:
 - "q" - quit game